singh1114/best/_posts/2020-05-02-neural-networks_maths-vectors-matrices-matplotlib-numpy.md

     plt.ylim(min_y, max_y)
 ```

 This function takes two arguments, first is the vectors and the other is the colors, whose default value is red, blue and green.
-We are also trying to figure out what should be the boundary of the graph by running a loop to find minimum and maximum of the graph by subtracting 1 from the minimum and maximum values of x and y.
+We are also trying to figure out what should be the boundary of the graph by running a loop to find minimum and maximum of the graph by subtracting 1 from the minimum and adding 1 to the maximum values of x and y.

 This function will help us to apply various mathematical operations on vectors.